Criticism of Belgian defense armaments investments

 SCAR-L caliber 5.56x45mm NATO assault rifle

 Same problem with the modern and expensive 5.56 SCAR rifle from FN-Herstal.
-Most NATO countries opt for an M16 / M4 carbine, most parts of which are interchangeable and which is three times cheaper than the SCAR assault rifle.
-Add to that the problems of interchangeability of the 5.56 magazines, where most modern polymer magazines do not work in the SCAR-L. (Technical problems can be solved).
+Most NATO countries opt for an M16 / M4 carbine, most parts of which are interchangeable, and which is three times cheaper than the SCAR assault rifle.
+Add to that the problems of interchangeability of the 5.56 magazines, where most modern plastic magazines do not work in the SCAR-L (technical problems can be solved).
 In Ukraine, the M15 carbine, the semi-automatic version of the M16, is the basic rifle of the resistance against the Russians.
-The M15 (sporting) rifle is available for sport shooting by civilians and forms an excellent modular basis for turning it into a weapon of war.
+The M15 (sporting) rifle is available for civilian sport shooting and forms an excellent modular basis for turning it into a weapon of war.

-There is a new upgrade to the FN SCAR rifles, which was done according to the comments of shooters, making this new FN SCAR 16S a significant improvement over the old model.
+There is a new upgrade to the FN SCAR rifles that was done according to shooter feedback, making this new FN SCAR 16S a significant improvement over the old model.
 The target price for a new SCAR 16S is around 3275 Euro.

-Same problem with the modern and expensive Five-seveN pistol in caliber 5.7x28mm.
+Same problem with the modern and expensive FiveSeven pistol in 5.7x28mm caliber.
 The pistol costs twice as much as a standard Glock pistol in 9x19mm caliber, which is used in many NATO countries.
 The ammunition is also 2 to 3 times more expensive than that in 9x19mm caliber.
 Add to that the fact that not everyone is impressed by the performance of the 5.7x28mm SS190 military cartridge.
-Worse still, the Russians have found a simple and inexpensive way to stop the bullets of the 5.7x28mm pistol with a regular 5mm thick steel plate in their military equipment.
+Worse, the Russians have found a simple and inexpensive way to stop the 5.7x28mm pistol bullets with an ordinary 5mm thick steel plate in their military equipment.

-On the positive side, FN America is launching a cheaper 9x19mm pistol that can compete with the cheaper Glock pistols.
-The FN 309 MRD pistol with a target price of around 475 Euro, it is an optics-ready pistol in the NATO caliber 9x19mm with a magazine capacity of 16 rounds.
-It is a modern pistol without much frills, but a reliable personal defense weapon.
+On the positive side, FN America is bringing a cheaper 9x19mm pistol to market that can compete with the cheaper Glock pistols.
+The FN 309 MRD pistol with a target price around 475 Euro, is an optics-ready pistol in NATO caliber 9x19mm with a magazine capacity of 16 rounds.
+It is a modern pistol without much frills, but calculated as a personal defense weapon.

-The phenomenon of high-budget high-tech that offers a temporary power advantage over the enemy, but eventually becomes depleted and cannot be replaced quickly enough.
-The high financial investments become impossible when budgets are exhausted.
-Low-tech low-budget, of which much material can be purchased and where supplies can be replenished during military conflicts.
+The phenomenon of high-budget high-tech offering a temporary power advantage over the enemy, but becoming exhausted over time and not being replaced quickly enough.
+The high financial investments become impossible when budgets are depleted.
+Low-tech low-budget allows for the acquisition of much material, and supplies can also be replenished during military conflicts.

-The cause of the state of under-armament was presented as if we were asleep and not attentive to the military buildup of other nations, while in reality a repressive anti-weapon policy was imposed by a small group of people.
-This anti-weapon pacifism is not gone and can again gain the upper hand in government decisions, causing investments in defense to be scaled back very quickly.
+The cause of the state of underarmament was portrayed as if we were sleeping and not attentive to the military buildup of other nations, while in reality a repressive anti-weapon policy was imposed by a small group of people.
+This anti-weapon pacifism has not disappeared and can easily regain the upper hand in government decisions, leading to rapid cutbacks in defense investments.

-Being defense-minded with more soldiers or military service, a better firearms law with smoother flow from development to production of military equipment could provide a larger and more stable basis for defense.
+Being defense-minded with more military personnel or conscription, and better gun laws with smoother development to production of military equipment, could provide a larger and more stable support base for defense.

-The widespread use of body protection, whether with a simple soft steel plate or a modern Class 4 bulletproof vest, raises questions about NATO's firearms policy.
+The widespread use of body armor, from simple soft steel plates to modern Class 4 bulletproof vests, raises questions about NATO's firearms policy.
 (New developments are underway)

 XM7 6.8x51mm assault rifle

-Criticism of the 5.56x45mm NATO cartridge is mounting, especially because both the Russian and Chinese armies are adding Class 4 bulletproof vests to their standard infantry equipment.
+Criticism of the 5.56x45mm NATO cartridge is mounting, especially as both the Russian and Chinese armies are adding Class 4 bulletproof vests to their standard infantry equipment.

 The 5.56x45mm NATO cartridge cannot penetrate Class 4 bulletproof vests.

-The US Army has introduced the XM7 6.8x51mm assault rifle for this purpose and wants NATO to also select a more efficient caliber than the current 5.56x45mm NATO caliber, however the XM7 assault rifle has a number of significant disadvantages.
+The US Army has introduced the XM7 6.8x51mm assault rifle for this reason and wants NATO to also select a more efficient caliber than the current 5.56x45mm NATO caliber; however, the XM7 assault rifle has several significant disadvantages.

-- Limited magazine capacity of 20 rounds, insufficient in a fierce firefight.
+• Limited magazine capacity of up to 20 rounds, insufficient in an intense firefight.

-Technical problems can be solved, but a number of usability problems inherent in the system will remain.
-The only revolutionary thing about this system is the further increase of the chamber pressure to 80,000 PSI or 5515 Bar.
+Technical problems can be solved, but a number of usability issues inherent in the system will remain.
+The only revolutionary aspect of this system is the further increase in chamber pressure to 80,000 PSI or 5515 Bar.

 Russian 9x19mm ammunition with high chamber pressure

-While NATO pursued the CRISAT program (Collaborative Research Into Small Arms Technology) with tiny 4.6mm and 5.7mm calibers to replace the standard 9mm NATO round, developments in Russia focused on improving the performance of the 9x19mm caliber.
+While NATO followed the CRISAT program (Collaborative Research Into Small Arms Technology) with tiny calibers 4.6mm and 5.7mm to replace the standard 9mm NATO cartridge, developments were made in Russia to increase the performance of the 9x19mm caliber.

-For Russian military pistols, various types of Russian steel core ammunition were developed in 9x19mm caliber.
-The best known are the 7N21 and 7N30 cartridges, both of which have increased chamber pressure in the direction of a 9x19mm+P+ load, which is significantly higher than the chamber pressure of the standard 9x19mm NATO cartridge.
-The Russian 9x19mm cartridge with its higher chamber pressure has a higher stopping power and higher penetration capability than the 5.7x28mm cartridge, and also higher penetration capability than the 9x19mm AP cartridge at normal CIP chamber pressure.
+For Russian military pistols, various types of Russian steel-core ammunition were developed in the 9x19mm caliber.
+The best known are the 7N21 and 7N30 cartridges, both of which have an increased chamber pressure approaching a 9x19mm+P+ load, which is significantly higher than the chamber pressure of the standard 9x19mm NATO cartridge.
+The Russian 9x19mm cartridge with its higher chamber pressure has a higher stopping power and higher penetration power than the 5.7x28mm cartridge, and also a higher penetration power than the 9x19mm AP cartridge at normal CIP chamber pressure.
 As far as Russia is concerned, they are considering whether to stick with the 9x19mm caliber or switch to the more powerful 9x21mm caliber.

 Invest in 5.7x28mm or 9x19mm caliber?

-Claiming that there is no 9x19mm AP armor-piercing ammunition in Europe is complete nonsense.
-There are various types of 9x19mm steel core ammunition available in military trade.
+To claim that there is no 9x19mm AP armor-piercing ammunition in Europe is complete nonsense.
+There are various types of 9x19mm steel-core ammunition available in military trade.

-There's a reason why so many NATO countries stick with the 9x19mm caliber!
+There is a reason why so many NATO countries stick to the 9x19mm caliber!

 Should the chamber pressure of the 9x19mm NATO cartridge be increased?

-Ammunition is not available and is not sold.
+Ammunition is not available and not for sale.

 There are already several 9x19mm cartridges with a +P+(++) increased load that are only intended for military use.
 During military tests of the Beretta 92F, 9x19mm cartridges with chamber pressures up to 50,000 psi were used.
 Military ammunition is not limited to CIP registered chamber pressures.
 The use of seized Russian military 9x19mm ammunition with high chamber pressure can also cause damage to weak 9x19mm pistols.

-If, following the Russian 7N30 cartridge in 9x19mm caliber, one wishes to use a larger steel core and a heavier bullet weight, then the chamber pressure must be increased to deliver any impressive performance.
+If, following the Russian 7N30 cartridge in 9x19mm caliber, a larger steel core and a heavier bullet weight are desired, then the chamber pressure must be increased to deliver any impressive performance.

-Following the new 6.8x51mm cartridge, a 6.8x9x19mm cartridge can also be developed, in which the chamber pressure is significantly increased.
+Following the new 6.8x51mm cartridge, a 6.8x9x19mm cartridge can also be developed, with significantly increased chamber pressure.

 Should NATO also redevelop the ancient 9x19mm caliber?

-If the Russians further increase the chamber pressure of their 9x19mm cartridges, they could cause any NATO pistol to explode when used in 9mm NATO pistols!
-The barrels of Russian 9x19mm pistols for export are already specially provided with a weak point, so that they cannot withstand high chamber pressures of military ammunition!
+If the Russians further increase the chamber pressure of their 9x19mm cartridges, they could cause any NATO pistol to explode if used in 9mm NATO pistols!
+The barrels of Russian 9x19mm pistols for export are already specially provided with a weak point, so they cannot withstand high chamber pressures from military ammunition!
 (Russian Kill Switch)

 Should Belgium continue to invest in the 5.7x28mm caliber?

-- Ammunition in 5.7x28mm caliber is only produced on a few production lines, which means that not enough ammunition can ever be produced to meet NATO's needs.
+• Ammunition in the 5.7x28mm caliber is produced on only a few production lines, meaning not enough ammunition can ever be made to meet NATO's needs.

-- If Belgium does not have enough 5.7x28mm ammunition, where should it buy it, given that not much is available on the international market?
-Ammunition in 9x19mm caliber is available worldwide.
+• If Belgium does not have enough 5.7x28mm ammunition, where should it buy more, given that not much is available on the international market?
+9x19mm caliber ammunition is available worldwide.

-- Given that 5.7x28mm ammunition is virtually forbidden for civilian use in almost every NATO country, there are only military orders for this caliber, making the cost quite high and twice as much as 9x19mm ammunition.
+• Given that 5.7x28mm ammunition is virtually banned for civilian use in almost every NATO country, there are only military orders for this caliber, making the cost quite high and twice that of 9x19mm ammunition.

-- The Russians have found a simple and inexpensive way to stop the bullets of the 5.7x28mm with a regular 5mm thick steel plate in their equipment.
+• The Russians have found a simple and inexpensive way to stop 5.7x28mm bullets with a common 5mm thick steel plate in their equipment.

-- If NATO were to opt for uniformity, the 5.7x28mm cartridge would lose to the powerful 9x19mm AP cartridges.
+• If NATO were to go for uniformity, the 5.7x28mm cartridge would lose out to the powerful 9x19mm AP cartridges.

-In principle, the performance of the 5.7x28mm caliber can still be increased so that military bullet points achieve higher penetration capabilities.
-New ammunition can also meet the FBI test protocol with a penetration capability in ballistic gelatine of 14 to 16 inches, however, the problems with the limited availability of weapons and ammunition in the 5.7x28mm caliber will persist.
+In principle, the performance of the 5.7x28mm caliber can still be increased so that military bullets achieve higher penetration power.
+New ammunition can also meet the FBI test protocol with a penetration power in ballistic gelatin of 14 to 16 inches; however, the problems with the limited availability of weapons and ammunition in the 5.7x28mm caliber will persist.

-The production lines for the 5.7x8mm caliber can be better utilized to produce a new replacement for the 5.56x45mm rifle cartridge!
+The production lines for the 5.7x8mm caliber could be better utilized to produce a new replacement for the 5.56x45mm rifle cartridge!

 New Belgian military uniform

 The new Belgian military uniform with accompanying plate carrier is also among the best of its kind.
-It is a collaboration between Belgian Sioen, Seyntex and American Crye Precision™.
-The clothing is made of different layers of high-tech fabric, each with a special property.
-The new military clothing is perceived as very comfortable and is manufactured in Belgium but is not available to ordinary citizens.
+It is a collaboration between Belgian companies Sioen, Seyntex, and the American Crye Precision™.
+The clothing is made of several layers of high-tech fabric, each with a special property.
+The new military clothing is experienced as very comfortable and is manufactured in Belgium, but is not available to ordinary citizens.
 The American brand Crye Precision is known for excellent material with a corresponding price.

 Made in Europe - Kill Switch extra large

-If the kill switch hysteria were to be extended to all American products, the question arises: what happens if American Crye Precision cancels the patent rights for the designs and the Multicam camouflage pattern for Sioen and Seyntex?
+If one were to push the kill switch hysteria further to all American products, the question arises: what happens if American Crye Precision cancels the use of patent rights for the designs and the Multicam camouflage pattern for Sioen and Seyntex?

 The old Belgian Woodland camouflage can continue to be used.

-Combat shirt with cut-resistant and fragment-resistant sleeves in Woodland camouflage
+Combat shirt with cut and fragment resistant sleeves in Woodland camouflage

-The Belgian M1999 jigsaw camouflage is not protected by a patent, was mainly used in the production of military clothing by the Belgian Seyntex and was named Woodland.
-This camouflage is still widely used worldwide and is mainly found in cheaper military clothing, precisely because no patent fees have to be paid for its use.
-Belgian woodland camouflage equipment
+The Belgian M1999 jigsaw camouflage is not protected by a patent and was mainly used in the production of military clothing by the Belgian Seyntex, where it was named Woodland.
+This camouflage is still widely used worldwide, especially in cheaper military clothing, precisely because no patent fees have to be paid for its use.
+Belgian Woodland camouflage equipment

-If the brightly colored old Belgian M1999 jigsaw camouflage is too bright for use in cities, there are also variants with less bright colors that are similar to the American Multicam camouflage and that are not dependent on an American patent.
+If the brightly coloured old Belgian M1999 jigsaw camouflage is too bright for urban use, there are also variants with less bright colours that are comparable to the American Multicam camouflage and are not dependent on an American patent.

 There is a new German Phantomleaf camouflage that is a European product.